PGD / PGT for miscarriage

-Preimplantation genetic diagnosis or PGD is a method used to identify genetic and chromosomal abnormalities in embryos.
-There are many potential applications for PGD in the field of reproductive medicine.
-One of the most exciting uses for PGD is the ability to decrease the rate of miscarriage.
+Preimplantation genetic diagnosis (PGD) – now referred to as Preimplantation Genetic Testing (PGT) is a method used to identify genetic and chromosomal abnormalities in embryos.
+There are many potential applications for PGD / PGT in the field of reproductive medicine.
+One of the most exciting uses for PGD / PGT is the ability to decrease the rate of miscarriage.

 Miscarriage due to chromosome abnormalities